 He did not know that there was a difference between arteries and veins, although he did know that both were filled with blood.
 He also knew that the heart was the key to "circulation" of the vital spirit.
 He actually came up with the term vessels as he noted the vessels contained the blood as in a vase.
 The lungs inhaled the spirits and pneuma from the air from the trachea (which he referred to as the arteria, because it contained air.
 Hippocrates also referred to the trachea as the arteria.
 (9, page 72)

 Praxagoras of Athens (born 340 B.C.) believed that "pulsation was only in the arteries, and maintained that only the veins contained blood, and the arteries air," writes William Henry Osler.
-"As rule the arteries are empty after death, and Praxagoras believed that they were filled with an aeriform fluid, sort of pneuma, which was responsible for their pulsation."
+"As a rule the arteries are empty after death, and Praxagoras believed that they were filled with an aeriform fluid, a sort of pneuma, which was responsible for their pulsation."
 He was among the first to study the pulse.
 (9, page 72)

 Archimides (287-212 B.C.), a Greek mathemetician and stronomer, wrote that "air is weighed in air."
 (6, page 19)